Scientific network: local, nationwide and international collaborations of the MPI-IE

 Strong network: University of Freiburg, Medical Center of the University and the MPI-IE

 Furthermore, there are numerous research consortia that build on the collaborations between the MPI-IE and the University.
 The engagements of the MPI-IE in the cluster of Excellence BIOSS 2 "Centre for Biological Signalling Studies" as well as the Center of Chronic Immunodeficiency CCI prove the strong partnership between the institute and the university with its institutions.
-In addition, MPI-IE scientists show participations in various collaborative research consortia (CRC, german: Sonderforschungsbereich, SFB) in Freiburg.
+Besides, MPI-IE scientists show participation in various collaborative research consortia (CRC, German: Sonderforschungsbereich, SFB) in Freiburg.
 Read more about local and nationwide CRC partnerships.

 Another major focus of the interactions between the MPI-IE and the University of Freiburg is the education of young scientists.
 Group leaders are usually affiliated with the Faculties of Biology or Medicine and involved in active teaching, mainly at the graduate level (e.g. Oberseminare, Lecture Series Epigenetics).
 Further, all MPI-IE research groups participate in the International Max-Planck Research School for Molecular and Cellular Biology (IMPRS-MCB).
-This joint international PhD Program of the MPI-IE and the University of Freiburg provides an outstanding scientific education in Molecular and Cellular Biology, Immunobiology and Epigenetics and is able to attract highly motivated scientists to come to Freiburg each year.
+This joint international Ph.D.
+Program of the MPI-IE and the University of Freiburg provides an outstanding scientific education in Molecular and Cellular Biology, Immunobiology and Epigenetics and attracts highly motivated scientists to come to Freiburg each year.

 Our worldwide network

 Like many other Max Planck institutes, the MPI-IE operates worldwide based on international cooperations and projects.
 Our collaborations in Europe, Japan, and the United States build not only personal bridges for our scientist but also add scientific value, of which all research projects can benefit.
 Read more about our international cooperations.